QuaternionX/artoolkit-docs/1_Getting_Started/general_deploy_application.md

+---
+uri: deploying-an-application-on-windows-and-os-x
+meta_title: Deploying an Application on Windows/OS X
+menu_title: Deploying an Application on Windows/OS X
+description: Additional information useful when deploying an application based on ARToolKit.
+---

 #Deploying an Application on Windows/OS X
 This page lists additional information useful when deploying an application based on ARToolKit.
 Deployment might mean (for example) creating an installer for users to install your application on a Windows-based PC, or submitting an OS-X application to Apple's Mac AppStore.